destrazer/calculus2_Q2_HCMUT/README.md

 # calculus2_Q2_HCMUT
 The code for answering the question 2 in calculus 2 from HK252-MT1005-CC04

 This project is a Streamlit application for calculating and visualizing the directional derivative of a two-variable function $f(x, y)$.
 The application also can display the geometric meaning of the directional derivative through interactive 3D and 2D graphs.

 ## 1. What This Application Can Do

 - Evaluate the function value $f(x_0,y_0)$ at a selected point.
-- Calculate the directional derivati qve:
+- Calculate the directional derivative:

 $$D_{\vec{u}}f(x_0,y_0)=\nabla f(x_0,y_0)\cdot \hat{u}$$